How to Become a Forensic Lab Technician

 Opportunities for Advancement

 Their background and experience make forensic lab technicians ideal crime scene investigators.
-Some get additional education (usually a master’s degree) and become lab scientists.
-Others prefer to explore other career opportunities in criminal justice such as police work, private detection or law.
 A love of lab work leads some into technician or technology roles in medical or clinical labs.
 American Medical Technologists is a good resource for checking out similar lab tech careers.

-Forensic lab technicians make anywhere from $32,900 to more than $82,990 per year.
-The median wage was approximately $51,570 in 2010, as reported by the US Bureau of Labor Statistics.
+Forensic lab technicians make anywhere from $33,610 to more than $91,400 per year.
+The median wage is approximately $55,360,as reported by the US Bureau of Labor Statistics.
 Advanced education and experience bring higher salaries.
 Jobs with federal or state agencies also tend to have better-than-average benefits.

-Because of advances in technology and the increased use of forensic evidence, employment for forensic lab technicians is expected to grow at a rate of about 19 percent in the next decade.
-Competition for jobs, however, is keen.
+Because of advances in technology and the increased use of forensic evidence, employment for forensic lab technicians is expected to grow at a rate of about 6 percent through 2022, according to the BLS.
+Competition for jobs, however, is keen, and this growth is slower than average.
 Due to media exposure, what was once a hidden aspect of law enforcement has moved to center stage and more people than ever are interested in this growing field.
 Technicians with at least a bachelor’s degree and some experience stand the best chance of employment.